gajendravaradhan/TestManaJ/README.md

 * Prebuilt Implementations with Common Frameworks
 * Fast Execution

 ## Before you begin

-Ensure you have met the following requirements:
+Ensure you have met the following minimum requirements:

-* You have installed the latest version of  <a href="https://maven.apache.org/download.cgi" > Maven 3.5 </a>
+* You have installed atleast <a href="https://maven.apache.org/download.cgi" > Maven 3.5 </a> or higher
-* You have installed the latest version of  <a href="https://www.oracle.com/java/technologies/javase-downloads.html" > Java 8 </a>
+* You have installed atleast <a href="https://www.oracle.com/java/technologies/javase-downloads.html" > Java 8 </a> or higher
-* You have an IDE
+* You use an IDE

 ## Installing TestManaJ

 To install TestManaJ, follow these steps:

-* Download Java Jar file from the GitHub repository.
+* Download the jar file from the GitHub repository.
-* We recommend to simply import the Jar into your project's IDE.
-However, you may also reference the JAR file into your `pom.xml`, or any other method of your choosing.
+* Import the Jar into your project's IDE.
+You may also reference the JAR file into your `pom.xml`, or any other method of your choosing.
-* Lastly, download the ALM resources folder and place on your local.
+* Finally, download the ALM resources folder and place on your local.
 This directory can be placed anywhere on your native project or windows explorer.

 ## Configuring TestManaJ